PrabhodaCS/Part-III-Inflation-Project/README.md

 1. We may focus on the theoretical development of the model, such as the addition of extra so-called "compensator" fields, and the resulting implications for the potential.
 It is also possible to explore whether unusual features are present in the potential which could give rise to non-standard power spectra (e.g. inflection points leading to ultra-slow-roll inflation).

 2. We may go beyond the boilerplate comparison with summary statistics of the Planck data, as usually seen in the [hep-th] literature, and perform an [astro-ph.CO]-style Bayesian analysis to constrain the theory.
 This route will require the candidate to use high-performance computing techniques and learn about Bayesian inference in precision cosmology.

+### Structure of GitHub Repo

+The LaTeX folder contains the working notebook.
+This includes any updates and current state of progress (Please note, it may not be up to date and updates are meant to be in shorthand despite work done).
+The Python folder contains milestone/important pieces of code+graphs generated.
+The mathematica notebooks are also used to show sample calculations being conducted at current time.
+(The same notice of it not being up to date/ in shorthand applies the latter two too)